tapion69/voltronic/smart-voltronic/README.md

 * Serial 2 → Inverter 2
 * Serial 3 → Inverter 3

-Inverters can be:

-* Standalone
-* Parallel Voltronic systems
-* Different models and generations

 Each inverter has:

 * Its own serial port